House with solar panels connected to electric grid

 Benefits of Solar Panels

-You can use your solar power to heat your water, heat your home, or even to heat your swimming pool.
+• You can use your solar power to heat your water, heat your home, or even to heat your swimming pool.

-Solar energy is a form of renewable energy and every bit helps Australia reach its renewable energy target even sooner.
+• Solar energy is a form of renewable energy and every bit helps Australia reach its renewable energy target even sooner.

 If you have solar panels, it’s important to understand how much electricity your household consumes, as well as how much electricity your panels generate, in order to choose the best solar feed-in tariff for your lifestyle.

-How Much is the Average Solar Feed-in Tariff in Australia?
+Average Solar Feed-in Tariffs in Australia

 Here is a table showing the expected minimum feed-in tariff rates for each state: